AdobeDocs/mix-modeler.en/help/plans/overview.md

 1. Use ![Search](../assets/icons/Search.svg) to search and filter the table for one or more specific plans.

+## Create a plan

+To create a plan, use the Mix Modeler plan creation wizard.
+See [Create a plan](create.md) for more details.

+## Edit a plan

+To edit a plan, select the name of the plan from the table.
+See [Edit a plan](edit.md) for more information.

 ## Select and action on plans